thiirush/thiirush/README.md

 ### Hi there.
 I am Thiago Pereira. 👋

-- 🔭 I’m currently working on a digital marketing agency. ...
+- 🔭 I’m currently working on a digital marketing agency and freelancer.
-- 🌱 I’m currently learning Node.JS, ReactJS and NextJS. ...
+- 🌱 I’m currently learning Node.JS, ReactJS and NextJS.
 - 👯 I’m looking to collaborate on open source projects that helps other people.